niekvanderlaan/information-retrieval-qwerty/Topics.md

 <h1>Topics</h1>

-During the user study, the user will be asked to find relevant documents for the five topics listed below:
+During the user study, the user will be asked to find relevant documents for the three topics listed below:

 <h2> Black Bear Attacks </h2>